-Place a written reprimand in the student's file 1 admonishing him/her about the conduct and warning that further conduct in violation of the Student Code of Conduct may result in additional disciplinary measures.
+Place a written reprimand in the student's file admonishing him/her about the conduct and warning that further conduct in violation of the Student Code of Conduct may result in additional disciplinary measures.

-Suspend a student from the College, a program, 2 course or activity for a specific period of time.
-3. Expel a student from the College, a program, course or activity on a permanent basis.
+2 Suspend a student from the College, a program, course or activity for a specific period of time.

+Expel a student from the College, a program, 3. course or activity on a permanent basis a. agreeing to restitution (i.e., reimbursement for damaged or misappropriated property);

 4. Bar a student from reenrollment in the College, a program, course or activity for a specific period of time in the event a student withdraws prior to being suspended or expelled.